-2.8% of average final compensation for each year of service with a maximum benefit of 84%.
+2.8% of average final compensation for each year of service.
 The benefit is then increased by 3%.

 6. Early Retirement

 20 years of service (does not apply if hired before July 1, 1981)

 Normal retirement benefit calculated using average final compensation and service at early retirement, actuarially reduced.
 The resulting benefit is then increased by 3%.